AlbertDoggyLin/AICUP2023-BadmintonCV/README.md

 # AICUP2023-BadmintonCV

-this the code repo for AICUP2023 badminton competition for team_3008
+code repo for AICUP2023 badminton competition for team_3008